 Al Shorta were founded on November 14th 1932, and are the third-oldest team in Iraq.
 They were founded under the name 'Montakhab Al Shorta' (Police XI) and this name lasted until 1962.
 In Montakhab Al Shorta's early years, the squad was formed of policemen in Iraq who were chosen to represent the Iraqi Police force in football tournaments.
-The first two tournaments that they competed in were the 1932-33 and 1933-34 editions of the Prince Ghazi Cup, but they failed to win either of the competitions.
+The first three tournaments that they competed in were the 1932-33, 1933-34 and 1934-35 editions of the Prince Ghazi Cup, but they failed to win any of them.

 Al Shorta have won 22 trophies since their foundation.
 The first of them came in 1938, when Montakhab Al Shorta won the Taha Hashemi Cup after defeating Al Quwa Al Jawiya 1-0.
 Montakhab Al Shorta then defeated Al Quwa Al Jawiya again a year later, this time it was 2-0.
 This game was the final of the Al Quwa Al Jawiya Cup, a tournament created by themselves.
 In the same year, Montakhab Al Shorta crushed Al Karkh 5-1 in the final of the Olympic Club Cup to secure their third piece of silverware in two years.